 “After connecting our physical and digital customer behaviour through Google Analytics 360 and BigQuery, it was fascinating to delve into the consumer journey in real time.
 Furthermore, it helped us uncover insights we had not expected, while optimising spend for our omnichannel customers,” explains Lazo Karapanagiotidis, Head of Digital Innovation at Makro.

 The changes helped Makro produce some impressive results.
-For instance, omnichannel optimisations on their Google Ads campaigns increased the conversion rate by 6%, and impression share on target categories grew twofold.
+For instance, omnichannel optimisations on their Google Ads campaigns increased the conversion rate by 6%, and impression share on target categories grew two-fold.

 “Being able to see online and offline data in real time is definitely giving us the information we need in order to spend our media budget more efficiently,” says head of digital marketing Kerry Ho van Rensburg.
-Kerry reveals that the brand’s return on ad spend continues to increase on a monthly basis, and she expects this to improve even more thanks to the team’s recent integration of data-driven attribution.
+Kerry reveals that the brand’s return on ad spend continues to increase on a monthly basis, and she expects this to improve even more thanks to the team’s recent integration of first party data-driven attribution.